Akuli/jou/doc/syntax-spec.md

 # Syntax Specification

-This page explains in detail how Jou's syntax work.
+This page explains in detail how Jou's syntax works.
-It is probably too detailed for most Jou users, and it is meant to be useful for people who work on the Jou compiler or who want to know how it works.
+It is probably too detailed for most Jou users, and it is meant to be useful for people who work on the Jou compiler or who just want to know how it works.

 ## Source files

 Jou files should be saved with the UTF-8 encoding, without the BOM mark.
 Windows CRLF line endings (`\r\n`) and Linux/UNIX LF line endings (`\n`) are both accepted.
-However, `\r` bytes can be used only for this purpose: it is an error if the file contains a `\r` byte that isn't immediately followed by `\n`.
+However, `\r` bytes can be used only in CRLF line endings: it is an error if the file contains a `\r` byte that isn't immediately followed by `\n`.

 It is also an error if a Jou source file contains tab characters or zero bytes.
 They cannot occur even inside strings or byte literals.
-Use spaces for indentation, and use backslashes to express zero bytes and tabs, as in `'\0'` or `foo\tbar`.
+Use spaces for indentation, and use backslashes to express zero bytes and tabs, as in `'\0'` or `"foo\tbar"`.

 ## Tokenizing